pi-star-2025/pi_star/Misc/Multiverse/orange.md

 Orange is often a force added to a more “alien” world to make it more human (for example, there might be in a 7-force world with red/blue/green/black/electric/yellow/orange).
 The black is death awoken, electric is technology, yellow is cartoon soul, and orange is humor.

 The biology representing orange is often slimy.
-Water is indication the fabric of space-time is slowing down and choosing to “see”.
+Water is an indication the fabric of space-time is slowing down and choosing to “see”.